Alan-w92/Data-Market-Place-Lab-Guide/workshops/workshop-template/LabGuide400.md

 ### **STEP 1: Start Oracle Rest Data Services**

--   Open windows PuTTY program or mac Terminal.
+-   Use windows PuTTY Program or mac Terminal to SSH into your instance.

--   SSH into your database instance with the following syntax, use the file path of where your private SSH key resides and the database IP address.
+-   SSH into your database instance with the following syntax for macs, use the file path of where your private SSH key resides and the database IP address.

 	```ssh -i <File Path To Private SSH Key> opc@<Your Database IP Address>```